martschm/martschm.github.io/about_me.md

 MSc Financial- and Actuarial Mathematics at [Vienna University of Technology](https://www.tuwien.at/) (March 2016 - March 2019)

 - Passed with distinction
--- Diploma Thesis: Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure (nominated for the AVÖ-price in 2020)
+- Diploma Thesis: [Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure](/diploma_thesis) (nominated for the [AVÖ-price](http://avoe.at/wp-content/uploads/2014/09/AVOe_Foerderung_Abschlussarbeiten_2016.pdf) in 2020)

 ---